monsieurDavid/curriculum-notebooks/General/README.md

-#Notebooks that are of general interest to our audience.
+# Notebooks of general interest, related to K-12 curricula in British Columbia and Alberta.